joshuarichards001/financial-freedom/README.md

 ## Set-up on your Machine

+(To get it running entirely locally you will need to change the baseUrl in Constants.ts to 127.0.0.1:8000 in the frontend otherwise the frontend to connect to the remote API)

 1. Clone the project to your machine ```[git clone https://github.com/joshuarichards001/budgeting-web-app.git]```
 2. Navigate into the directory ```[cd budgeting-web-app]```
 3. Navigate into the backend directory ```[cd backend]```